DirkMueller8/DirkMueller8/README.md

 enthusiastic about C#/.NET
 - 🔭 I’m currently rehearsing everything I have learned so far in C#, to become more proficient
-- 🌱 With ASP.NET Core MVC, I am starting to building my own dynamic website
+- 🌱 With ASP.NET Core MVC, I am starting to build my own dynamic website
 - 👯 I’m not yet looking to collaborate as I have to reach a suitable level of proficiency first
 - 🤔 I’m looking for interesting case examples adopting Clean Code, SOLID, MVC and Unit Testing
 - 💬 Ask me about medical devices